Roll Your Shoulders

 The solution

-Compared to traditional methods, the Roll Your Shoulders approach offers a fresh and practical alternative.
-The benefits of these simple, easy-to-follow movements include reduced muscle tension, decreased joint stiffness, and even a boost in motivation and creativity.
-The sessions focus on keeping your body from becoming stiff or achy by encouraging frequent, gentle movement.
+Roll Your Shoulders reduces neck and back-related issues in desk teams using 30-second movement resets embedded into the workday.
+The benefits of these simple, easy-to-follow movements include reduced muscle tension, decreased joint stiffness, and a boost in motivation and creativity.
 Rather than aiming for one "perfect" posture, you will learn how to shift into your next posture - because the best posture is always your next one.

 When I ask people, "do you move at work?" the most common answers I hear are: